For SEO and Content Agencies

 Five Strategists.
 Five Frameworks.
 One Brand on the Door.

 The other version of this same problem is louder.
-You have a 10-person agency.
-Three senior strategists.
+You have a 15-person agency.
+Five senior strategists.
 Each of them runs accounts a slightly different way.
 Different audit templates.
 Different brief formats.
 Different reporting cadences.
 Different pitches to the client.

 You're not one agency.
 You're five operating under the same logo.